Pylons/pyramid/docs/narr/firstapp.rst

 .. code-block:: python
    :linenos:

-   from webob import Response
-   from paste.httpserver import serve from pyramid.configuration import Configurator
+   from pyramid.configuration import Configurator from pyramid.response import Response from paste.httpserver import serve

+The script imports the ``Configurator`` class from the ``pyramid.configuration`` module.
+This class is used to configure :mod:`pyramid` for a particular application.
+An instance of this class provides methods which help configure various parts of :mod:`pyramid` for a given application deployment.

-:mod:`pyramid` uses the :term:`WebOb` library as the basis for its :term:`request` and :term:`response` objects.
-The script uses the :class:`webob.Response` class later in the script to create a :term:`response` object.
+The script uses the :class:`pyramid.response.Response` class later in the script to create a :term:`response` object.

 Like many other Python web frameworks, :mod:`pyramid` uses the :term:`WSGI` protocol to connect an application and a web server together.
 The :mod:`paste.httpserver` server is used in this example as a WSGI server for convenience, as the ``paste`` package is a dependency of :mod:`pyramid` itself.

-The script also imports the ``Configurator`` class from the ``pyramid.configuration`` module.
-This class is used to configure :mod:`pyramid` for a particular application.
-An instance of this class provides methods which help configure various parts of :mod:`pyramid` for a given application deployment.

 View Callable Declarations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~